hellof20/TrinityCore-on-GCP-GKE/README.md

-# WoW-on-gke
+# TrinityCore-on-GCP-GKE

-**WoW-on-gke** help you to deploy World of Warcraft 3.3.5 backend service to Google Cloud GKE.
-To simplify deployment complexity, the wow operator is used to complete the auth server and world server deployment.
+**TrinityCore-on-GCP-GKE** help you to deploy open source MMORPG framework(TrinityCore) backend service to Google Cloud GKE.
+To simplify deployment complexity, the kubernetes operator is used to complete the auth server and world server deployment.

-World of Warcraft 3.3.5 backend service base on [TrinityCore](https://github.com/TrinityCore/TrinityCore).
+Open source MMORPG framework backend service base on [TrinityCore](https://github.com/TrinityCore/TrinityCore).

 TrinityCore container image from [here](https://gitlab.com/nicolaw/trinitycore/-/tree/master).

-The k8s operator develop framework is [shell-operator](https://github.com/flant/shell-operator).
+The Kubernetes operator develop framework is [shell-operator](https://github.com/flant/shell-operator).

 In order to register an account more conveniently, I developed [a simple program](https://github.com/hellof20/TrinityCoreRegisiter) that can be registered just through the UI.